 - Cyber attacks can lead to reputational damage, loss of business data, and financial costs.

 - Businesses can be prepared for cyber attacks by educating employees, using multi-factor authentication, having secure passwords, using anti-virus software, backing up data, hiring a reputable cyber security company, and preparing a disaster recovery plan.

 - Common types of cyber attacks include phishing, malware, ransomware, DoS/DDoS attacks, MitM attacks, SQL injections, zero-day exploits, APTs, and social engineering.

 What is cyber security?

-With the huge surge in remote working, most interactions that people have with their colleagues are through the internet.
-More importantly, with people working from home, customer data, employee data and business information are stored on home networks—making it much more vulnerable to a cyber attack.
+With the huge surge in remote working, most interactions people have with their colleagues are through the internet.
+With people working from home, customer data, employee data and business information are being stored on home networks—making it much more vulnerable to a cyber attack.
 This—combined with the fact that it feels like every website we visit requires a new online account—means that different companies have access to and are responsible for storing a lot of information about us.